MicrosoftDocs/azure-devops-docs/docs/git/set-up-credential-managers.md

 ## Install the Git Credential Manager

 ### Windows
 Download and run the latest [Git for Windows installer](https://git-scm.com/download/win), which includes the Git Credential Manager for Windows.
-Make sure to leave the Git Credntial Manager installation option enabled when prompted.
+Make sure to leave the Git Credential Manager installation option enabled when prompted.

    ![Select Enable Git Credential Manager during Git for Windows install](_img/install-with-gcm.png)